jbilcke-hf/clapper/README.md

 This is not instantaneous: playwright may seems to do nothing for a while at first.

+@jbilcke-hf is working to add more tests, and will also act as the "QA engineer".

 #### Unit tests

-Note: I've just added Vitest so we only have like 2 tests for now.
+Note: I've just added Vitest so we only have a few tests for now.

 To run the test without watching, type: